 Visiting Scholar to University of British Columbia- 1999 Institute of Health Promotion Research August-December, 1999, British Columbia, Canada

-Fellow of Australian Council Health Physical Education and Recreation (ACHPER) -1996 in recognition of the outstanding role played in furthering the objectives of the Council
+Fellow of Australian Council Health Physical Education and Recreation (ACHPER) -1996 recognised the outstanding role played in furthering the Council's objectives.

 -Australian Health Promotion Association since 1990;